Revisiting your retirement plansFinances

 - Your asset allocation hasn't changed as you approach retirement age.

-Many advisors say that your assets should become less risky as you get closer to needing liquid assets in retirement.
-But you need to make sure that your assets continue to grow even in retirement.
-Not doing so means that you are taking on what is called longevity risk, when you may outlive your assets.
-Keep a healthy allocation to stocks to help you stay ahead of inflation, especially health care inflation.
+Many financial professionals may say that your assets should become less risky as you get closer to needing income in retirement.
+But your savings may need to continue growing even in retirement.
+If it doesn’t, you may risk outliving your money, known as longevity risk.
+Keeping a healthy allocation to stocks in your retirement portfolio can help you stay ahead of inflation, especially health care inflation.

 - You haven't checked it in years.

-Don't let your retirement portfolio go for five or 10 years without looking at it and checking its asset allocation.
+Don't let your retirement portfolio go for five or 10 years without reviewing the asset allocation.
 An annual check-up is wise.
-If you revisit your plan annually and find that your original calculations are falling short, White says that you still have time to put money away and get back on track.
-He suggests reviewing your current spending needs and trying to put away more money than you are currently saving.
+If you revisit your plan annually and find that your original calculations are falling short, White says that you may still have time to put money away and get back on track.
+He suggests reviewing your current spending needs and trying to put away more money than you currently are.
 He also suggests making sure that you put that money in the right place, like maxing out on your 401(k) contributions, especially if your company offers a match.

 - Your vision of retirement has changed.

-When you first created your retirement plan were you focused on travel?
-But now that you have grandkids you are focused on spending time with family?
+When you first created your retirement plan, were you focused on travel?
+But now that you have grandkids, maybe you are focused on spending time with family?
 Time and life experiences can change perspective — and that’s only normal.
-Create a plan for happiness.
-Get in tune with your future self by thinking about what you want to do in the short and long term of your retirement years.
-Take this quiz to discover what kind of lifestyle will bring you joy in retirement.
+Get in tune with your future self by thinking about what you want to do in the short- and long-term years of retirement.
+Take this quiz to discover the lifestyle you aspire to, and then create your plan for happiness.